mecodina/DaryaVariaTechTest/README.md

 4. Server=Adjust to your local server
 5. Build solution then Run Project or (press F5)
 6. Access Menu Healthcare Products
-7. Question No. 1-6 are ready for test
+7. Question No. 1-6 are ready to test

 Thank you.